 While our body gets most of the vitamins and minerals it needs from a healthy balanced diet there are very few foods that naturally contain vitamin D so it is difficult to obtain enough from the diet alone.
-If you are vitamin D deficient, two ways to increase your levels are:
+If you are vitamin D insufficient, two ways to increase your levels are:

 - Moderate sun exposure – To obtain enough vitamin D from the sun, it is generally recommended that adults with moderately fair skin expose their arms or equivalent area when outdoors for at least six to seven minutes mid‐morning or mid‐afternoon in summer.
 This will increase to approximately 30 minutes in winter, depending on location.
 Darker skinned people require three to six times longer exposure2 because the higher levels of melanin in darker skin pigments that gives skin its colour, hinders vitamin D synthesis.
 Considering this level of exposure isn’t always achievable for many people, supplementation of vitamin D may be recommended.

-- Taking vitamin D supplements – Vitamin D supplements help to manage a vitamin D deficiency when exposure to sunlight is limited.
+- Taking vitamin D supplements – Vitamin D supplements help to manage a vitamin D insufficiency when exposure to sunlight is limited.
 Vitamin D3 is the preferred form, as it is the same type of vitamin D produced in the skin in response to sun exposure and readily absorbed by the body.
-If you are vitamin D deficient, your GP may recommend a vitamin D3 supplement from the Ostelin product range to bring your levels back into balance.
+If you are vitamin D insufficient, your GP may recommend a vitamin D3 supplement from the Ostelin product range to bring your levels back into balance.